 Roles in the Corps: Rotary-Wing and Tilt-Rotor Pilots

-Overview of the roles and responsibilites of the Air Traffic Control Officer Officer as told by Marine Captain Hernandez.
+Overview of the roles and responsibilities of the Air Traffic Control Officer Officer as told by Marine Captain Hernandez and Marine Captain Paschedag.

 Marine Rotary-wing and Tilt-rotor Pilots fly aircraft in coordination with ground forces to execute the missions of the Marine Corps.
 These officers and the aircraft they command may be ship-based or shore-based.
 Marine Rotary-wing Pilots are engaged on the front lines in highly critical roles, including transportation of Marines, lethal air-to-ground firepower and lifesaving casualty evacuation.
 Tilt-rotor Pilots' missions mirror that of Rotary-wing Pilots, combining transport capability with speed capability similar to that of Fixed-wing Pilots.

 In addition to flying their aircraft, pilots are assigned leadership positions within the squadron, such as Operations Officer or Maintenance Officer.